joelchrono12/joelchrono12.ml/_posts/2025-05-25-new-desk-and-keyboard.md

 Enough backstory.
 I bought those two things from IKEA, first we assembled the cabinet, which took the most time, and replaced a modular metal wire storage rack---which I passed down to my sister.
 The next day we assembled the desk, pretty easy and painless to me.

-I won't mention the cabinet much, it is what it is---and IKEA BRIMNES cabinet.
+I won't mention the cabinet much, it is what it is---an IKEA BRIMNES cabinet.
 Here's a picture of it though, although it's a bit of a mess inside, like all cabinets are.

 {% include img.html image='/assets/img/blogs/2025-05-25-my-new-cabinet.png' width='700px' caption='My new cabinet' %}